trucomanx/PeakDetector/README.md

     vec_predict=Det.FindPeaks(vec_input);

 The input vector `vec_input` should be a numpy 1D array of 256 elements with values between 0 and 1.
+The predicted vector `vec_predict` is a numpy 1D array of 256 elements with binary values, 0 or 1.

 The next image shows the input vector and the predicted vector.